 Introduction

-A statutory declaration is a written statement that a person swears, affirms or declares to be true in the presence of an authorised witness, usually a:
+A statutory declaration is a written statement that a person swears, affirms or declares to be true in the presence of an authorised witness, such as a:

 Note: You may need to complete a statutory declaration if you assist a person to make a statutory declaration by providing a language interpretation